-MINNEAPOLIS (WCCO) — Minnesotans go to the polls in just three weeks.
+MINNEAPOLIS (WCCO) — Minnesotans are going to the polls Tuesday.

-In several cities, you don’t have to pick just one candidate.READ MORE: With Natural Gas Prices Rising, What Are Efficient Ways To Keep Out The Cold?
+In several cities, you don’t have to pick just one candidate.READ MORE: Does Cold Weather Affect COVID Test Kits And Results?

 Take Minneapolis.
 There are 17 choices for mayor and residents can choose up to three.